-Various individuals have signed up for an account in LinkedIn; thus, increasing the number of its members to 60 million in over 200 countries worldwide.
+Various individuals have signed up for an account in LinkedIn; thus, increasing the number of its members to 500 million in over 200 countries worldwide.
 The number is continuously growing as it is estimated that a new client signs up with LinkedIn in every second.
 Various individuals have created their accounts in LinkedIn, from executives to recruiters.
-This only shows the diverse opportunities and chances for any individual to obtain information about their target companies and finding the right networks that can help them get to their target jobs.
+This only shows the diverse opportunities and chances for an individual to obtain information about their target companies and finding the right networks that can help them get to their target jobs.

 Here are some tips that you can do in order to maximize your LinkedIn use and eventually, increase your job leads and interview requests: